-Knowing which equipment to use when and where is imperative
+Knowing which equipment to use and install when and where is imperative

 When it comes to ensuring that your roof access and fall protection systems are compliant.
 Correct system design and selection is paramount in fulfilling your responsibility to ensure your workers are conducting their duties in a safe environment.

-Ladders, steps and stairs are all covered by Australian Standard AS/NZS1657:2013 and these must be adhered to when designing roof access and fall protection systems.
+Ladders, steps, stairs and guardrails are all covered by Australian Standard AS/NZS1657:2018 and these must be adhered to when designing roof access and fall protection systems.
 Frequency of use for maintenance to plant and equipment and varying inclines call for different systems, and ladders, steps or stairs must be implemented in each application.
 A brief guideline is:

 - 0 to 20 degrees - This degree of incline should be serviced by a 600mm wide walkway mounted using the appropriate fixing method.
 It is important to comply with the manufacturer's recommendations with regard to spanning requirements to ensure no flexing occurs which could cause the walkway to become loose or dislodged.
 Within this degree of incline there are additional requirements that must be complied with:

 - Inclines greater than 7 degrees - Walkways must be levelled when installed across the fall of the roof.

 - Inclines greater than 10 degrees - Walkways installed along the incline of the roof require cleats.
 Cleat spacing to prevent foot slippage, is dependent on the slope of the walkway.

 - Inclines greater than 12 degrees - Walkways installed on roofs with this degree of incline require handrails to protect the operator from a potential fall.